Rick-Phoenix/protoschema/README.md

 It all starts with the [`Package`] struct, which emulates a protobuf package.
 From this package, we can create new [`FileBuilder`](crate::files::FileBuilder)s, which in turn can be used to generate new [`MessageBuilder`](crate::messages::MessageBuilder)s and [`EnumBuilder`](crate::enums::EnumBuilder)s.

-There are macros and function to generate every item that you would see in a protobuf file.
+There are macros and functions to generate every item that you would see in a protobuf file.
 Every macro comes with its own examples, so you can head over to the [`macros`] module to inspect the various detailed examples for each use case.

 We are also going to cover the single items one by one in here with some elementary examples, and then a complete example at the end.
-But first, I want to focus on two aspects which are core elements about this crate, and its two main drivers, namely reusable elements and validators.
+But first, I want to focus on two aspects which are the two main drivers behind this crate's creation, namely reusable elements and validators.

 ## 🧩 Reusable elements